elizabeth-poggie/elizabeth-poggie/_content/notes/lab-3-user-interfaces.md

 <button id="css-swapper" onclick="swapcss();">Change Theme</button>
 ```

-In a file called `custom.css`, you should allow users to be able to easily identify the structural elements of your web page, such as:
+...and in `custom.css`, you should allow users to be able to easily identify the structural elements of your web page, such as:

 - Flex containers should be identified with a border of solid color (ex.: red, green, blue, yellow, purple, etc).
 - Flex items should be identified with a dashed or dotted border.